kojunghsu/finsight-product-analytics-copilot/README.md

 python3 -m streamlit run app.py
 ```

-To enable real LLM planning and interpretation, add `OPENAI_API_KEY` to `.env`.
+To enable LLM-based planning and interpretation, add `OPENAI_API_KEY` to `.env`.
 The default model can be changed with `OPENAI_MODEL`.
 Without a key, the complete UI and analytics engine run in clearly labeled deterministic demo mode.

 Generate a CSV explicitly: